apereo/cas/docs/cas-server-documentation/integration/ADFS-Integration.md

 category: Authentication
 ---

+{% include variables.html %}

 # Overview

 The integration between the CAS Server and ADFS delegates user authentication from CAS Server to ADFS, making CAS Server a WS-Federation client.
 Claims released from ADFS are made available as attributes to CAS Server, and by extension CAS Clients.

 <div class="alert alert-info"><strong>Remember</strong><p>The functionality described here allows CAS to use ADFS as an external identity provider.
 If you wish to do the opposite, allowing ADFS to become a CAS client and using CAS as an identity provider, you may take advantage of <a href="../installation/Configuring-SAML2-Authentication.html">SAML2 support in CAS</a> as one integration option.</p></div>